Anthropology (ANTH) 491

 Prerequisite: ANTH 275 or equivalent, or introductory biology or consent of the instructor.

 Precluded Course: ANTH 591 (ANTH 491 may not be taken for credit if credit has already been obtained for ANTH 591)

 ANTH 491 is not available for challenge.

 This course examines ethnobiology—cultural knowledge of plants, animals, and ecology—and the nature of traditional knowledge.
 The course consists of introduction to ethnobiology and the nature of traditional knowledge, followed by sections on cultural knowledge and use of plants (ethnobotany), animals (ethnozoology) and ecology (ethnoecology and traditional resource management), ending with an examination of contemporary issues (traditional versus commercial intellectual property rights to genetic and ecological diversity and medicinal plants, conservation and traditional societies, and sustainable development).
-It is cross-listed as ANTH 591 and can be taken as a graduate course in the cultural studies component of the Master of Arts—Integrated Studies program.
+ANTH 591 covers substantially the same material and can be taken as a graduate course in the Master of Arts—Interdisciplinary Studies program.